mquezada13/meat-consumption-analysis/reports/data_modeling_report.md

 The P10–P90 residual band shows:
 - stable predictive uncertainty
-- increasing dispersion only at extreme values
+- increased dispersion only at extreme values

 ---